Dames head to tribunal over Whānau Ora turmoil

 But the programmes, dubbed Paiheretia, had yet to be designed and may or may not bypass the Whānau Ora commissioning agency.
 It would depend on what was already there on the ground he suggested.
 The commissioning agency may be involved but there would be no point in duplicating skills, he said.

-Henare, the MP for the Auckland-based seat of Tamaki Makaurau, said he thought the Waitangi Tribunal claim was "politicised somewhat given the names of the claimants, given their rhetoric around Whānau Ora as though they are trying to protect something because it was a kaupapa started by the Māori Party."
+Henare, the MP for the Auckland-based seat of Tamaki Makaurau, said he thought the Waitangi Tribunal claim was "politicised somewhat given the names of the claimants, given their rhetoric around Whānau Ora as though they are trying to protect something because it was a kaupapa started by the Māori Party".

 "I have been quite clear … that we believe in Whānau Ora. "